Make-School-Courses/Syllabus-Template/README.md

 ## Schedule

 **NOTE:** Due to the shorter summer sessions, for some class sessions you will see multiple topics covered.
-This is to ensure that we cover the same material that we normally would in non-summer terms.
+This schedule compression is to ensure that we cover the same material that we normally would in non-summer terms.

 ---
 ### **[INSTRUCTOR NOTE: PLEASE REMOVE THIS BEFORE MAY 27]**